inesbroto/qvim-baseline/README.md

-# AES AIMLA Challenge 2025
+# AES AIMLA Challenge 2025 Baseline System
 ## Query-by-Vocal Imitation Challenge

 *Query by Vocal Imitation* (QVIM) enables users to search a database of sounds via a vocal imitation of the desired sound.